Importing & Loading Source Files in Solidity¶

 remix.loadgist('5362adf2000afa4cbdd2c6d239e06bf5')

-Accessing files loaded from the Home tab or from a remix command¶
+Accessing files loaded from the Home tab or from a remix command

-folder is created in the root of your current workspace.
-To import a file from the github
+When you load from github, a folder named github folder is created in the root of your current workspace.
+To import a file from the github folder, you would use a command like this:

 import "github/OpenZeppelin/openzeppelin-contracts/contracts/math/SafeMath.sol";